 • Alcoholic drinks: A person may wish to exclude beer, wine, and spirits from their diet or moderate their intake.

-People with UC can identify foods that they can tolerate that are also healthy and contribute to a balanced diet.
+People with UC can identify foods they can tolerate that also contribute to a balanced diet.

 These foods will vary among individuals but may include: